ziadgit/scrabble/README.md

 **Futher Ideas**
 If I were to continue on this, I would develop a test case generator based in part on the english dictionary for the input string, and randomly generated substrings, perhaps reusing some code from my permutation generator.
 This would allow for a more stress tested algorithm for time and space complexity.

+After completion, I reviewed some other approaches that might be applicable, such as the https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm
+I added some new variations to my test case, and my existing approach found them, where as the trie based approach did not.
+Also, containing the trie data structure within the function is stylistically atypical, but it was interesting to explore.

+Here is a snippet of that attempt: function findWords(inputString: string, dictionary: string[]): string[] {
+    let TrieNode = function() {
+        return {